tocttou/hacker-blog/_posts/2021-3-10-Myopia-Problems.md

 ---
-title: Towards a Mechanistic Understanding of Goal-Directedness
+title: Open Problems in Myopia

 ---